akrzemi1/__sandbox__/string_view_ctor.md

 * The pointer must point to a valid array or characters, or a single character with value '\0' (UB otherwise).
 * The array pointed to must contain chatacter with value '\0' (UB otherwise).

 Clearly, this constructor has a precondition, and even applying P0903R1 cannot remove it: it can only widen the precondition slightly.
-There are many ways to assign semantics to type `const char*`.
+There are many ways to assign different semantics to type `const char*`.
 The one described above will be referred to as *C-string interface* in this paper.

+Whenever functions in C want a single argument of type `const char*` to represent a string they use the C-string interface.
+This is reflected in the C Standard:

+7.1.1/1
+> A *string* is a contiguous sequence of characters terminated by and including the first null character. [...]
+A *pointer to a string* is a pointer to its initial (lowest addressed) character.
+The *length of a string* is the number of bytes preceding the null character and the *value of a string* is the sequence of the values of the contained characters, in order.

+7.1.4/1
+> Each of the following statements applies unless explicitly stated otherwise in the detailed descriptions that follow: If an argument to a function has an invalid value (such as a value outside the domain of the function, or a pointer outside the address space of the program, or a null pointer, or a pointer to non-modifiable storage when the corresponding parameter is not const-qualified) or a type (after promotion) not expected by a function with variable number of arguments, the behavior is undefined.
+If a function argument is described as being an array, the pointer actually passed to the function shall have a value such that all address computations and accesses to objects (that would be valid if the pointer did point to the first element of such an array) are in fact valid

 ---------